Newlyn, UK

 none provided

-Using special lamps, the fishermen lure the sardines to the surface.
-As soon as a school appears, they quickly release the purse seine net.
-Like a basket, it surrounds the sardines — then gets pulled tight from below.
+Using special lights, fishermen lure the sardines to the surface.
+As soon as a school is visible, they quickly deploy the ring net.
+The net surrounds the sardines like a basket before being closed from below.

 none provided